TrelisResearch/minimal-arc/dsl/README.md

 ## Notes on Getting DSL to Work.

 1. Primitives must be unary, i.e. you must define a set of operations on the input grid that ONLY require the input grid to be passed.
 What the operation does (rotate, flip, flood fill) should be entirely described by the oepration.
 Often this means creating multiple versions of one operation (e.g. a flood fill operation for each of ten colours).
 2. You don't want too many primitive operations as that increases the search space.
 Ideally you want operations to be fairly specific - not just have a fill operation for each individual position, but some general fills, e.g. border fill.
+AT THIS POINT, YOU SHOULD BE ABLE TO SOLVE AT LEAST ONE MIT-EASY PROBLEM.
+3. ADD HASHES FOR OUTPUTS/INTERMEDIATE STATES ALREADY VISITED, SO THAT THOSE ARE PRUNED.

 ## Quick Start